L-OptiZinc Supplement for Cell Protection

-- According to WHO, zinc supplements could reduce the incidence of respiratory infections, such as the cold and flu.
+- According to the WHO, zinc supplements could reduce the incidence of respiratory infections, such as the cold and flu.
 It may also reduce the generation of inflammatory cells and markers of oxidative stress.

 - Other studies show that zinc can regulate cyclo-oxygenase-2 (COX-2), an enzyme involved in inflammation and pain as well as in the development of certain cancers.
-A study on an animal model showed that zinc deficiency encouraged tumor growth and an excess of COX-2, while supplementation reduced levels of the latter and incidence of tumors.
+A study on an animal model showed that zinc deficiency encouraged tumor growth and an excess of COX-2, while supplementation reduced levels of the latter and the incidence of tumors.